La Morenita (Antarctica)

 La Morenita is a conspicuous rocky hill rising to 93 m in the southwest extremity of Half Moon Island in the South Shetland Islands, Antarctica.
 It surmounts the Argentine Antarctic base Cámara situated in its northern foothills, Menguante Cove to the northeast and Mugla Passage to the south.
 The area was visited by early 19th century sealers operating from nearby Yankee Harbour.

-The feature's name is descriptive (Spanish for ‘the brown one’) from the colour of the local volcanic rocks, and appeared in a 2000 publication following Argentine ornithological research on the island, and in the 2005 and 2009 Bulgarian maps of Livingston Island.
+The feature's name is descriptive.
+Spanish for "the brown one", the hill is named for the colour of the local volcanic rocks.
+It appeared in a 2000 publication following Argentine ornithological research on the island, and in the 2005 and 2009 Bulgarian maps of Livingston Island.

 Location

 The hill located at 62°35′47″S 59°55′17″W which is 1.03 km south by east of Gabriel Hill, 1.2 km west of Baliza Hill, 6.11 km west-northwest of Renier Point, livingston Island, 4.05 km north by west of Elena Peak, Livingston Island, 1.67 km north of Ihtiman Hook, Livingston Island and 3.72 km northeast of Rila Point, Livingston Island (Bulgarian mapping in 2005 and 2009).